Research Infrastructure Grant

 As the energy industry decided to exploit clean and sustainable resources, concerns grew over the inherent unpredictable variability in renewable resources.
-To address these concerns, my research over the last eight years primarily focused on achieving one goal: to efficiently and securely utilize high penetration of renewable resources in the power system by avoiding jeopardizing of the integrity of the system as a whole.
+To address these concerns, my research over the last eight years primarily focused on achieving one goal: to efficiently and securely utilize high penetration of renewable resources in the power system while avoiding to jeopardize of the integrity of the system as a whole.

 I started my research in power systems by developing models and control algorithms for renewable energy resources and their interconnection to the power system.
-It was the beginning of a long journey that has continued until today as I am appointed as a full-time researcher at the NEC Laboratories America (NECLA) in Silicon Valley, California.
+It was the beginning of a long journey that has continued until today in my position as a Lecturer at the University of Adelaide, Australia.

 While working on my M.Sc. thesis, I developed multiple intelligent techniques for very short-term wind speed prediction to start changing the blade’s pitch angle ahead of time in order to maximize extracted energy.
 An ultracapacitor with four-quadrant DC choppers was also utilized on the DC side to suppress a portion of variations in the output power.
 I also developed a dynamic model of the power system and multiple components, such as wind turbine and generator, and power electronic interfaces to complete the study.
 In collaboration with my colleagues in the lab, I worked on optimal sizing and placement of renewable resources in distribution feeders.

 Over the course of my Ph.D., I worked on frequency and voltage regulation through optimal power management and real-time demand response.
 I proposed multiple controllers for responsive loads (specifically Electric Water Heaters) for islanded microgrid as well as bulk power system at the transmission level to regulate frequency in presence of large renewable generation.
 I also integrated storage in the optimal power management system for islanded microgrid.